Healdton, Oklahoma

-Healdton is a city in Carter County, Oklahoma, United States.
+Healdton is a sundown town in Carter County, Oklahoma, United States.
 Its population was 2,788 at the 2010 census.
 It is part of the Ardmore micropolitan statistical area.

 History

 A post office was established at Healdton, Indian Territory, on February 26, 1883.
 It was named for Charles H. Heald, a prominent resident.
 At the time of its founding, Healdton was located in Pickens County, Chickasaw Nation.